Rhinos Without Borders is an initiative aimed at combatting the scourge of rhino poaching in Africa.

 Where appropriate, the rhinos will be transported by air as opposed to road, in order to shorten the journey and lessen the amount of stress placed on the animals.
 The budget to translocate just one rhino is USD 45 000.
 The whole project, including ongoing monitoring and security, requires a total budget of USD 4.5 million.
 Both &Beyond and Great Plains Conservation have embarked on a number of fundraising activities yet the project calls on all members of the travel industry to join hands in order to make a difference.

-By taking action, Rhinos Without Borders has already succeeded in translocating 37 rhinos (excluding the initial 6), with seven rhino calves having been born in Botswana, signifying a huge milestone for this initiative.
+By taking action, Rhinos Without Borders has already succeeded in translocating 77 rhinos (excluding the initial 6), with nine rhino calves having been born in Botswana, signifying a huge milestone for this initiative.
 An operations centre has also been set up in Botswana for continuous monitoring and surveillance.
-A further 40 rhino are still to be translocated in 2017.
+The remaining 23 will be translocated in 2018.

 Additional funds are being raised to move further batches of rhino to undisclosed destinations within Botswana.